SantiagoSalazarPavajeau/learn-blog/_posts/2020-06-08-hoisting_variables_in_javascript.markdown

 setupNumber();

-// no matter where you clicked the numbers are the same => You clicked but on all the numbers but only got 7 and the loop var i is stuck with 3.
+// no matter where you click the numbers are the same => You clicked but on all the numbers but only got 7 and the loop var i is stuck with 3.

 ```

-This loop wil only create one lexical environment for the three iterations so the **var data**  and the **var i** are  being overwritten each iteration. **var data** is being hoisted into the setupNumber function scope and ignoring the block scope.
-By the time we click on the numbers on the html, the loop has already finished and the **var item** (that has already been overwritten three times)  is set to the last iteration which is 7.
+This loop wil only create one lexical environment for the three iterations so the **var data**  and the **var i** are  being overwritten each iteration, in other words, the **var data** and **var i** are being hoisted outside the block.
+To be exact, both variables are being hoisted into the **setupNumber()** function scope and ignoring the block scope.
+By the time we click on the numbers on the html, the loop has already finished and the variables (that has already been overwritten three times)  are set to the last iteration that was hoisted which (7 and 3).

 To have 3 different values for each loop there needs to be 3 different lexical scopes.
 So new scopes have to be created with an inner function or closure in each iteration.